Millions of coronavirus robocalls are spamming our phones every day

 The rep said they don’t listen to the robocall messages customers create and send over the platform.
 I learned that coronavirus calls aren’t a problem as long as they aren’t unlawful (they don’t misrepresent the caller, the product, or the price, for example) and don’t offer any kind of coronavirus cure.
 He added, however, that his company has already canceled the accounts of several customers after they were found to be placing coronavirus scam calls.
 MessageCommunications.com’s management did not respond to a request for comment.

 Robocallers typically are able to generate bogus phone numbers to display to the receiver when they call.
 They can also spoof the numbers of local people who might actually have a reason to call the recipient.
-Companies like RoboKiller and Nomorobo maintain databases of all the robocalls placed to phones running their apps, then block those numbers for all users.
+Companies such as RoboKiller and Nomorobo maintain databases of all the robocalls placed to phones running their apps, then block those numbers for all users.

 How can you stay safe from coronavirus robocalls?
 It’s a good idea to always ignore calls from numbers you don’t recognize.
 And you should never “press 1” when prompted to do so by a robocall.

-Robocall volume typically increases around events like the tax filing deadline and the period for changing health plans.
+Robocall volume typically increases around events such as the tax filing deadline and the period for changing health plans.
 During normal times—remember those?—robocalls are little more than an annoyance for most people.
-But for robo-scammers to rally around something as serious as coronavirus is particularly galling.
+But for roboscammers to rally around something as serious as coronavirus is particularly galling.